This site uses analytics cookies to collect data in aggregate form and third-party cookies to improve the user experience.

 The access to the Jordanian health system is still complicated, particularly as regards assistance to the most vulnerable sections of the population, including migrants.
 Just think that 51% of Syrian refugee families and 43% of non-Syrian families do not have access to health care.

 Health expenditure for refugee families accounts for over 66% of the family budget, and is also a source of debt (for example, 27% of Syrian refugees are in debt because of this).
 Their situation therefore continues to be a major emergency.
 During this year, the post-pandemic financial crisis and the continuing refugee emergency have created further stability problems for this country that is already experiencing a situation of fragility.
+According to a recent UNICEF report, 85% of Syrian refugee families are below the poverty line and more than 75,000 children are involved in forms of child labor.

 Providing medical assistance to refugees has been a situation that has strongly affected us and created tension during the year.
 We still consider as vital and priority the possibility of continuing to keep the doors open to the most needy and excluded and in particular to refugees: is one of the reasons that mark and are part of our mission here in Jordan.